olga-demidko/documentation/docs/guide/np-web-ui/advanced-set-up/managing-repeaters.md

 # Managing Repeaters
 NeuraLegion’s Repeater is a local agent that provides a secure connection between NeuraLegion's cloud engine and a target on a local network.
 A Repeater enables you to securely scan targets on a local network, without having to whitelist NeuraLegion’s IP address in your firewall for incoming traffic.
-See [On-Premises Repeater (Agent)](guide/introduction/deployment-options.md#On-Premises-Repeater-Agent) for a description of how an on-premise Repeater works in a NexPloit solution.
+See [On-Premises Repeater (Agent)](guide/introduction/deployment-options.md#On-Premises-Repeater-Agent) for a description of how an on-premise Repeater works in a Nexploit solution.

 The following options are provided for managing Repeaters –
 * [Displaying the Repeaters List](#Displaying-the-Repeaters-List)